vyadh/nutest/README.md

 Output from the `print` command to stdout and stderr will be captured and shown against test results, which is useful for debugging failing tests.

+Output of external commands cannot currently be captured unless specifically handled in the tests by outputting using the `print` command.

 ### Parallel Test Execution